-- We develop a firewall rule to protect our customers.
+- Where possible, we develop a firewall rule to protect our customers.
 This rule is obfuscated to prevent reverse engineering.

 - We notify the vendor, if necessary, and simultaneously release a firewall rule to protect our premium customers via the Threat Defense Feed.
 Customer sites are updated immediately with the rule and no customer action is required.

-- The vendor releases a fix, usually after several days and we announce the existence of the vulnerability at the same time to encourage the community to upgrade.
+- Once the vendor releases a fix, or a disclosure deadline is reached, we announce the existence of the vulnerability to encourage the community to upgrade.